scenic4RL/scenic4rl/README_for_aaai.md

         action = env.action_space.sample()
         _, _, done, _ = env.step(action)

-## Dataset of scenarios and probabilistic scenic policies
+## Libraries and dataset of scenarios and probabilistic scenic policies

+### Libraries
+Our model, action, and behavior libraries can be found in the directory `src/scenic/simulators/gfootball/` in `model.scenic`, `actions.py` , and `behaviors.scenic` respectively.

 ### Scenarios
 All of our proposed scenarios can be found in the `training/gfrl/_scenarios` directory, categorized according to their type.
 Proposed Defense and Offense Scenarios are placed in `training/gfrl/_scenarios/defense` and `training/gfrl/_scenarios/offense` directories, respectively.